yumisaki/yumisaki/README.md

 ## About

 I'm an experienced marketing professional currently residing in Renton, WA looking to transition into the analytics field.
-For the first few years out of college, I taught English to 3-6th graders in Korea, tutored kids with disabilities, and worked in a clinic for children with autism.
+For the first few years out of college I taught English to kids in Korea while learning a new language and traveling Asia.
 During that time I developed an interest in research and pivoted my career to marketing where I was able to harness my skills in conducting market research for my employer.

 <!--